Zilvaro/adenwell-ecommerce/README.md

 * Structure is easy to understand and navigates effortlessly for an easy shopping experience.

-* The website desing and colors are appealing to the customers.
+* The website design and colors are appealing to the customers.

 * Customers are offered the opportunity to register an account.

 * Easy shopping process to create a pleaseant experince for the customer.

-* Flexible and clear content fiels alowing to present the company and products
+* Flexible and clear content fields allowing to present the company and products

 #### User Goals